 The Large Area Telescope (LAT) is the principal scientific instrument on the Fermi Gamma Ray Space Telescope spacecraft.
 Originally called the Gamma-Ray Large Area Space Telescope (GLAST), the mission was renamed for the physicist Enrico Fermi.
 The Fermi spacecraft was launched into a near-earth orbit on 11 June 2008.
-The design life of the mission is 5 years and the goal for mission operations is 10 years.
 The Fermi LAT instrument collaboration is an international effort, funded by agencies in several countries[*].

 The LAT is an imaging high-energy gamma-ray telescope covering the energy range from about 20 MeV to more than 300 GeV.
 Such gamma rays are emitted only in the most extreme conditions, by particles moving very nearly at the speed of light.
 The LAT's field of view covers about 20% of the sky at any time, and it scans continuously, covering the whole sky every three hours.